4 Tips for Effective Health Club Social Media Marketing

 It’s tempting to try and be everywhere on social media to make sure you don’t miss anyone.
 However, a shotgun approach may not be the most efficient way to utilize social media to reach potential members.
 Most fitness and wellness brands should focus their efforts on the two or three of the top, established social channels to start.

 Ensure you have a presence on Facebook, Instagram, and Twitter, as these tend to not only have a great deal of combined traffic but are also high in engagement.
-That doesn’t mean that there isn’t value in LinkedIn, YouTube, Pinterest, Snapchat, TikToc, and others – including the next big thing that hasn’t been invented yet — but starting with what are still the three biggest channels will bring you the biggest ROI for your time and dollars.
+That doesn’t mean that there isn’t value in LinkedIn, YouTube, Pinterest, Snapchat, TikTok, and others – including the next big thing that hasn’t been invented yet — but starting with what are still the three biggest channels will bring you the biggest ROI for your time and dollars.

-As with any marketing strategy, you’ve got to start your plan with buyer personas.
-If you haven’t developed the persona of your perfect gym member and prospect, spend some time first so you can create the best content and give you the ability to target it to the right audience so you’re social media campaigns are helping your brand grow.
 Too often, gym owners just assume anyone with a checking account within a certain distance from the gym is their perfect member.
 However, you want to focus on reaching your ideal gym members, which is easier when you know who you are targeting.

 Remember prospects are going to be in different stages of your marketing funnel, and it is important to communicate with all of them.
 Different social messaging and content is needed at each stage in order to nurture leads toward the next stage, while also keeping them and your health club’s members engaged.
 Keep your posts varied between the following stages in order to get the right content in front of the right people at the right time.